Skip to content

 Statistical concepts and definitions

-Total labour costs: Total labour costs are all costs of a business enterprise that are involved in employing one person, for each hour the person is on his/her job.
-Total labour costs include total earnings and other labour costs, total, both items are related to the number of hours worked.
+Total labour costs: Costs of a business enterprise that are involved in employing one person, for each hour the person is on his/her job.
+Total labour costs include total earnings and other labour costs total, both items are related to the number of hours worked.

-Other labour costs: Other labour costs are costs that are not considered to be an income for an employee.
+Other labour costs: Costs that are not considered to be an income for an employee.
 Other labour costs are broken down by the following items: contributions to public funds, other compulsory costs, contributions according to agreement, education costs and other staff costs.

 Statistical unit